 Acupuncture point stimulation for chemotherapy induced nausea or vomiting.
 Ezzo JM, Richardson MA, Vickers A, Allen C, Dibble SL, Issell BF, Lao L, Pearl M, Ramirez G, Roscoe J, Shen J, Shivnan JC, Streitberger K, Treish I, Zhang G. Cochrane Database Systematic Review.
 2006 Apr 19;(2):CD002285.

 Supplemental and dietary vitamin E, beta carotene, and vitamin C intakes and prostate cancer risk.
 VA Kirsh.
 Journal of the National Cancer Institute, 2006.

 Use of complementary and alternative medicine in cancer patients: a European survey.
 Molassiotis, A et al. Annals of Oncology, 2005.

 Use of complementary and alternative medicine in patients with cancer: a UK survey.
 J A Scott et al. European Journal of Oncology Nursing, 2005.

 Acupuncture and self acupuncture for long term treatment of vasomotor symptoms in cancer patients – audit and treatment algorithm.
 Filshie J, Bolton T, Browne D, Ashley S. Acupuncture Medicine.
 2005.

-- Jacqui Stringer – Clinical Lead for Complementary Therapies (Aromatherapy and Massage), The Christie NHS Foundation Trust, Manchester
+- Dr Jacqui Stringer – Clinical Lead for Complementary Therapies (Aromatherapy, Massage and Visualisation), The Christie NHS Foundation Trust, Manchester

-- Helen Seers, Information Officer, Penny Brohn Cancer Centre – Shiatsu
+- Ms Helen Seers – Information Officer, Penny Brohn Cancer Centre (Macrobiotic diet, Laetrile and Shiatsu)

 Question about cancer?
 Contact our information nurse team